khemssharma/Community-bot/README.md

 ### Scheduled Runs:
 All the followers will get follow-back and non-reciprocal accounts will be unfollowed <strong>within an hour automatically<strong>.

-## Important Notes
-### Respect:
-The bot follows and unfollows based on a simple rule: if you follow me, I’ll follow you back; if you unfollow me, I’ll unfollow you.
-It’s all automated, so please be mindful of this automatic process.
 ### GitHub’s Rate Limits:
  Please note that GitHub has rate limits on API calls.
 The bot will respect these limits, but excessive use may temporarily block requests.

 ## How to Use